kevinmainairungu/AboutMe/README.md

 * [Contributors](https://github.com/username/projectName/graphs/contributors)

 ### Want to contribute?
-I would/ We'd love to have your help in making  **{this app (replace with name of your project)}** better.
+I would/ We'd love to have your help in making  **{this app (About me)}** better.
 The project is still very incomplete, but if there's an issue you'd like to see addressed sooner rather than later, let me(/us) know.

 Before you contribute though read the contributing guide here: [COntributing.md{edit this}](https://github.com/YourUserNameHere/ProjectName/contributing.md)